scrabsha/eiin839/TD6/README.md

   - [`http://localhost:8733/Design_Time_Addresses/MathsLibraryRest/MathOperations/Mul?a=21&b=2`],
   - [`http://localhost:8733/Design_Time_Addresses/MathsLibraryRest/MathOperations/Div?a=84&b=2`].

+In order to ease testing, these links are clickable.

 ## Launching the projects

 When all the projects are launched, a SOAP client terminal window is opened.
-It displays `42`, which is the result of `41 + 1`.
+It displays `42` four times in the console, which correspond to the evaluation of `41 + 1`, `43 - 1`, `21 * 2` and `84 / 2`.
 The SOAP and REST servers are started in background.

 [`http://localhost:8733/Design_Time_Addresses/MathsLibraryRest/MathOperations/Add?a=41&b=1`]: http://localhost:8733/Design_Time_Addresses/MathsLibraryRest/MathOperations/Add?a=41&b=1
 [`http://localhost:8733/Design_Time_Addresses/MathsLibraryRest/MathOperations/Sub?a=43&b=1`]: http://localhost:8733/Design_Time_Addresses/MathsLibraryRest/MathOperations/Sub?a=43&b=1